Howard Wyeth: Family

 Wyeth was born in Jersey City, New Jersey.
 His mother Caroline Pyle, Howard Pyle’s niece, was interested in the Wyeth family, flirted with some of them, and married Nathaniel C. Wyeth.
 He had four brothers, John, David, N. Convers, and Andrew, and one sister, Melinda who died very young.
 A fifth brother (the oldest), Newell died with his grandfather in 1945 when their car stalled on a railroad crossing near their home and they were struck by a milk train.
 Wyeth married once, to Rona Morrow, and later divorced.
 Catherine Wheeler was his partner for seventeen years, from his mid-thirties on.

 The Wyeths are a family of visual artists and, earlier, illustrators who lived and worked together in Chadds Ford, Pennsylvania.
 Including the Hurds and the McCoys, at least eleven artists are among the family and in-laws.
 Wyeth was the namesake of his great-uncle Howard Pyle (1853-1911), the artist and illustrator for Harper's Weekly and the author of The Merry Adventures of Robin Hood and four volumes of children's stories about King Arthur.
 His grandfather N. C. Wyeth was a student of Howard Pyle and a prominent illustrator of children's books for Charles Scribner's Sons.
 His grandmother Ellen Bernard Thompson Pyle was an illustrator of children for The Saturday Evening Post who married Walter Pyle, Howard's younger brother.
 He was the nephew of the painters Andrew Wyeth, Henriette Wyeth and Carolyn Wyeth.

 Early years

 Wyeth was the son of music lovers—his father enjoyed playing ragtime.
 He learned drums by age 4 and soon on a piano could repeat songs he had heard.
 He attended the Wilmington Friends School where his music teacher helped him decide to be a musician.
 Fats Waller was Wyeth's greatest influence, leading him to learn stride piano and music theory.
 He studied percussion with Alan Abel of the Philadelphia Orchestra, and received a bachelor's in music at Syracuse University in 1966.

-Wyeth played at various times in the bands the Dogs and the Worms after moving to New York City in 1969.
 In 1972 on a solo album by John Herald co-produced by Bob Neuwirth for Paramount, Wyeth played with Amos Garret, Steven Soles, Ned Albright and Rob Stoner.